cover-me/qtplotter/README.md

 # qtplotter

 A data visualization notebook inspired by [Rubenknex/qtplot](https://github.com/Rubenknex/qtplot) and [gsteele13/spyview](https://github.com/gsteele13/spyview).
-Most of the code is grabbed from qtplot because it is already well developed.
+Most of the code is grabbed from qtplot because  the latter is already well developed.

 It's a simpler, easier-to-access version of qtplot helping with the visualization/interaction of our shared quantum transport data.